 Reviewers' comments: Reviewer #1 (Remarks to the Author): The authors have done an excellent job in the revision and the paper has substantially improved.
 By adding further analyses and model comparisons, further discussions and an additional study, they addressed all but one my concerns.
 Also, it is great that the new study used state of the art pre-registration, although other techniques would have been available to better manipulate attention (eye-tracking studies like used in most of the recent work: Ghaffari & Fiedler, 2018, PsySci).
 In some points, I am not fully following the author’s arguments, but these points concern issues that should probably be discussed not in a review process but in an open debate in future publications.

 We thank the reviewer for their encouragement and will incorporate their suggestions for references to relevant literature.
-We very much look forward to open debate suggested, and hope it will lead to a better understanding of these interesting phenomena!
+We very much look forward to the open debate suggested, and hope it will lead to a better understanding of these interesting phenomena!
 There are a few remaining issues that should be addressed: - The authors misunderstood my second point: “2) Internal validity: One alternative explanation for the behavioral results would be that the 3 spontaneous responses are more noisy and people who behave more extremely show regression to the mean if more time is available.” – I do not doubt that results are more noisy under time pressure (as the results in the authors responses suggest) – but my argument is that if the authors select /classify persons based on extreme responses in a noisy environment, there will be a stronger regression to the mean effect if they measure the same variables again.
 The authors have to address this major point in the main text and to rule it out (perhaps they can with the new study).
 My suggestion to use an independent measure of social preferences (e.g. SVO measure) pointed in the same direction: when the person’s classification is based on an independent measure, the point can be ruled out.

 We apologize for our misunderstanding of the reviewer’s original comment.
 We now fully appreciate and agree with the reviewer’s concern.
 However, we think it is unlikely that the effects here are driven by regression to the mean.
 One of the key issues determining the likelihood of observing a significant regression to the mean effect is the extent of measurement variability: the higher the variability, the more likely regression to the mean.
 In this regard, while we describe generosity as a single measure in the two separate conditions, we wish to note that it is actually a composite across many repeated measurements (80 trials per condition).
 Hence, the mean estimates of generosity in either condition are likely to be relatively close to the “true estimates” (Barnett, Van Der Pols, & Dobson, 2005) given the small possibility that random within-individual variability could result in consistent selfish/generous responding across 80 trials.
-To illustrate this point, we find excellent reliability across blocks (20 trials each) in generosity estimates for each condition:
+To this point, we find excellent reliability across blocks (20 trials each) in generosity estimates for each condition:

 Table 1: Reliability of generosity estimates across blocks for each condition in 3 studies.